It can be very scary to experience abuse as an immigrant or refugee to the U.S. You may feel:

 - Afraid that you may lose your children if you reach out for help.

-- The Violence Against Women Act (VAWA) allows a battered spouse, child or parent of U.S. citizens or permanent residents to file a petition without the abuser’s knowledge.
+- The Violence Against Women Act (VAWA) allows an abused spouse, child, or parent of U.S. citizens or permanent residents to seek safety and independence from their abuser.

 - If you already have a green card through marriage, you may be able to apply for a Battered Spouse Waiver.
 Survivors who apply for the waiter must prove the legitimacy of the marriage and show that physical abuse or extreme cruelty has taken place.